How did COVID-19 change English literature students’ experience?

 How did online platforms shape literary learning?

-The shift to online platforms for literature classes represented a substantive change in how students and staff interact, creating both opportunities and obstacles.
-Platforms such as Zoom and Microsoft Teams enabled continuation of classes despite social restrictions and offer features like breakout rooms to facilitate smaller group discussions crucial for literary analysis.
-The sudden shift highlighted difficulties with platform usability, especially for those less familiar with digital tools, and affected the depth and quality of literary discourse.
+The shift to online platforms for literature classes changed how students and staff interact, creating both opportunities and obstacles (see our analysis of remote learning for English literature students).
+Platforms such as Zoom and Microsoft Teams enabled teaching to continue despite restrictions, and offered features like breakout rooms for smaller group discussions that support close reading and analysis.
+The sudden shift also exposed platform usability issues, especially for those less familiar with digital tools, and sometimes reduced the depth of literary discourse.
 Uneven access to stable internet connections or quiet environments further complicated engagement with complex texts.
-Staff re‑thought and sometimes simplified teaching approaches, occasionally at the cost of detailed literary exploration.
-While some students adapted quickly, others struggled to maintain connection with their studies, indicating a divided experience.
-Given stronger negativity among younger cohorts in NSS feedback, departments that provide short micro‑briefings, Q&A sessions, and a single, up‑to‑date source of truth for changes to timetabling, module formats and assessment briefs help stabilise the online experience.

 What changed when campus life and study spaces disappeared?

-The transition from physical to virtual classrooms significantly changed study for literature in English.
-Traditional courses depend on libraries and quiet study areas; with these largely inaccessible, students and staff adapted quickly to expanded digital resources.
+The transition from physical to virtual classrooms changed study for literature in English.
+Traditional courses depend on libraries and quiet study areas.
+With these largely inaccessible, students and staff had to adapt quickly to expanded digital resources.
 The lack of campus presence reduced spontaneous discussions and peer interactions central to interpretative work.
-The challenge has been to replicate literature‑rich environments digitally without losing the serendipity of browsing and debate.
-Staff worked to enhance the digital experience and protect robust academic discourse and deep engagement with texts.
-Publishing predictable change windows and a concise playbook for access to e‑resources, study spaces and programme delivery reduces uncertainty and preserves academic rhythms.
+The challenge became replicating literature‑rich environments digitally without losing the serendipity of browsing and debate.
+Staff worked to enhance the digital experience and protect academic discourse and deep engagement with texts.
+Predictable change windows, plus a concise playbook for access to e‑resources, study spaces and programme delivery, reduce uncertainty and preserve academic rhythms.

 How did integrated teaching continue when students or staff were ill?

 Maintaining continuity when illness affected students or staff required swift adjustments.
 Virtual classes sustained delivery but reduced the richness of interpretative discussion that benefits from in‑person nuance.
-Staff sought to ensure participation from those managing symptoms or recovery, balancing expectations with wellbeing.
-Using recorded mini‑lectures, annotated slides, flexible seminar attendance and alternative activities helps students keep pace without compromising marking criteria.
-When arrangements change, explicit disability‑related adjustments and signposting are essential.
+Staff also had to support participation from those managing symptoms or recovery, balancing expectations with wellbeing.
+Recorded mini‑lectures, annotated slides, flexible seminar attendance and alternative activities help students keep pace without compromising marking criteria.
+When arrangements change, explicit disability‑related adjustments and clear signposting help students understand what support is available and how to access it.

 What was the combined impact of strikes and COVID-19 on continuity?